 gcc-x.x.x modules if possible).

-To use our CMake build scripts for homework you need at least CMake 3.
+To use our CMake build scripts you need at least CMake 3.12.
 On

 aisa and school Linux workstation you have to add module

-CMake has to be configured to use clang.
-The normal CMake setup and build would be something like this (starting from the directory with sources):
+g++-10.
+This would normally look something like this (starting from the directory with sources):

 The first two commands create a build directory and switch to it (it is recommended to build in a separate build directory, not in the source directory).
 The second one runs CMake and creates Makefile for you, setting the compiler to